Add a Map Chart

 - Scroll down and click the Map section to expand the map options.

-- Scroll back to the top of the Widget section and in Title enter Geographic Distribution of Opportunities.
+- Scroll back to the top of the Widget section and in the Title field enter Geographic Distribution of Opportunities.

 - Click and then click Save to save the dashboard.